Friday, May 18, 2007

 When I say this to scholars, they usually don't quite know how to reply as their mental image of Homer is closer to Milton (with a big verbatim memory) than Pryor or Charles, but again it is because they are looking through the window of written poetry.

 True oral composition is a forgotten art.
-The scholarship on the subject is relatively useless as a practical matter, as none of the scholars I read, and there were many, had any personal experience with the actual creation of an oral poem.
+The scholarship on the subject is relatively useless as a practical matter, as none of the scholars I have read, and there were many, had any personal experience with the actual creation of an oral poem.
 So what you wind up with is a look at oral poetry though the only window available to them, that of their experience with written poetry.

 Unfortunately it is a misleading window.
 A parallel would be trying to explain what it felt like to almost be a horse if the only experience you had was riding a bike.
 That's stretching it a bit, but it's a pretty fair comparison because of the dominant role the unconscious plays in true oral composition.